znuny/manual/source/admin/usermanagement/users/index.rst

 Adding A New User
 *****************

 Added users manually to the system using this module.
-Regardless of the data source agents musts be exist in the database table.
+Regardless of the data source, agents must exist in the database table.

 There are two ways to accomplish this: